peruukki/nhl-score-api/README.md

 Returns an object with the date and the scores from the latest round’s games.

-The `date` object contains the date in a raw format and a prettier, displayable format.
+The `date` object contains the date in a raw format and a prettier, displayable format, or `null` if there are no scores.

 The `games` array contains details of the games, each game item containing these fields: